Renato776/RTree/README.md

   </p>
   </li>
 </ul>
-There's some other functions which you can find commented in the source code.<br>
+There's some other functions which you can find commented in the source code for the RTree class.<br>
 <h2>Data Structures</h2>
 <p>
 This package makes use of 2 important data structures and this are the ones you can use